bitwarden/help/_articles/account/setup-two-step-login.md

 tags: [two-step login, 2fa, two factor authentication, account]
 ---

-Two-step login (or two-factor authentication) greatly increases the security of your account by requiring you to complete a secondary step while logging into bitwarden (in addition to your master password).
-Even if someone were to discover your master password, they could not log into your bitwarden account without access to the secondary step.
+Two-step login (or two-factor authentication) greatly increases the security of your account by requiring you to complete a secondary step while logging into Bitwarden (in addition to your master password).
+Even if someone were to discover your master password, they could not log into your Bitwarden account without access to the secondary step.
 You can read more about [two-step login here](https://en.wikipedia.org/wiki/Multi-factor_authentication){:target="_blank"}.
-We recommend that all users activate and use two-step login with their bitwarden account.
+We recommend that all users activate and use two-step login with their Bitwarden account.

-bitwarden supports two-step login using the following methods:
+Bitwarden supports two-step login using the following methods:

 **Free**